-In AC 2020-2021, 100% of candidates met the target and scored "Target" (n = 4).
+In AC 2021-2022, 100% of candidates met the target and scored "Target" (n = 2).
 Candidates' artifacts, written reflections, and oral reflections demonstrated student learning via mastery of NAEYC and content standards.
-In accordance with the plan of action for 2020-2021, faculty had candidates submit written reflections in each course, tying their artifacts to NAEYC and content standards, to prepare for the Portfolio Defense in EDUC 5850.
-As a result, data show the streamlined process enhanced the students' experience.
-These changes had a direct impact on the student's ability to demonstrate knowledge of developmentally appropriate practices relating to early childhood curriculum and assessment.
+In accordance with the plan of action from 2020-2021, in 2021-2022, program faculty examined the evidence to determine student learning in each area, faculty had candidates relate assignments to the Early Learning and Development Standards to prepare for the Portfolio Defense in EDUC 5850.
+These changes had a direct impact on the students' ability to demonstrate knowledge of Developmentally Appropriate Practices relating to Early Childhood curriculum and assessment.

-In AC 2020-2021, the target was met.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will have the students relate assignments to the new Early Learning and Development Standards.
-This will improve the students' ability to demonstrate knowledge of Developmentally Appropriate Practices relating to early childhood curriculum and assessment, thereby continuing to push the cycle of improvement forward.
+Based on the analysis of AC 2021-2022 results, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+In AC 2022-2023, faculty will have the students relate assignments to the revised Early Learning and Development Standards.

+These changes will improve the students' ability to demonstrate knowledge of Developmentally Appropriate Practices relating to early childhood curriculum and assessment, thereby continuing to push the cycle of improvement forward.